Madie2345/Machine-Learning-Portfolio/README.md

 # Machine-Learning-Portfolio
 A group of tasks demonstrating my understanding of Machine Learning.
 Futher descriptions of the coding tasks are in the notebooks or on README pages as necessary.
+The notebook files are Jupyter Notebooks, and the relevent files end in '.ipynb'.
+Other files in the folder are either README.md files, images used in the notebooks or the data sources/ models.
 The requirements of this task was to select a combination of portfolio items which total to 30 points.

 ### Task One (5 Points) GitHub Repo
 Setting up GitHub Repo, complete with an organised file structure, and a README.md page with all necessary information (Project name and description,